Click here to subscribe to my free fortnightly Life Coaching Accelerators, for insider coaching tips.

 Life coaching after B.tech or after completing MBA?

 I am a 3rd year b.tech student and for some reason I have developed my curiosity in training and developing people when I was working for a network marketing …

 What level of qualification is the Coach U graduate?

 Hi, My workplace is stating that I need to complete a level 3 coaching qualification.
 I am trying to find out where I sit as I am a Coach U graduate. …

 Hello I attended a Life and Business Coaching Certificate in Ireland a while ago, and it was my intention to follow it up with a Diploma with the same …

 In 2012 I completed a distance learning Life coach course with the 'Home Learning college.'
 The qualification title was 'EDI Diploma in Life Coaching' …

-From Linda in the United States I'm interested in getting a life coach certification; however, I do not know if I can just take the exam.
-I have …
+These are two questions posted separately.
+My answer to both is below.
+I'm interested in getting a life coach certification; however, I do not know …